Qualifying for Life Insurance after suffering from a Heart Attack.

-For the insurance company will then be to try and “weed” out those individuals whose health has dramatically improved since their heart attack from those who still remain at risk from suffering from another cardiovascular incident which would likely make them a poor candidate for coverage.
-Which is why, we want to take a moment and discuss exactly what a myocardial infraction or heart attack is as well as highlight some of the most common symptoms, risk factors and complications of one so that we can gain a better understanding of what a life insurance underwriter will be looking for when reviewing your life insurance application.
+For the insurance company will then be to try and “weed” out those individuals whose health has dramatically improved since their heart attack from those who still remain at risk from suffering from another cardiovascular incident, which would likely make them a poor candidate for coverage.
+Which is why, we want to take a moment and discuss what a myocardial infarction or heart attack is as well as highlight some of the most common symptoms, risk factors and complications of one so that we can gain a better understanding of what a life insurance underwriter will be looking for when reviewing your life insurance application.

 - Myocardial Infarction (Heart Attack) Defined:

 - A Myocardial Infarction or Heart Attack is typically defined as a sudden (and sometimes fatal) occurrence of coronary thrombosis.
 Which begs the next question, which is…